-- All students must submit an official translated copy of the high school transcript indicating course credit equivalent to American high school graduation. - Students must complete admission forms required of all regular students by the Admissions Office. - All students must submit a signed notarized statement declaring that they have adequate funds to cover the costs of attending Bishop

-- State Community College. - Students must submit a Test of English as a Foreign Language (TOEFL) score of at least 500.
+- All students must submit an official translated copy of the high school transcript indicating course credit equivalent to American high school graduation. - Students must complete admission forms required of all International Students by the Office of the Advisor of International Students. - All students must submit a signed notarized statement declaring that they have adequate funds to cover the costs of attending Bishop State Community College. - Students must submit a Test of English as a Foreign Language (TOEFL) score of at least 500.
 (This does not apply to foreign students from English-speaking countries). - All students must have current immunization records.
-All international students are required to meet with the International Student Advisor, Mrs. Yolanda McNeil at 1-251-405-7002, located on the Main Campus.
+All international students are required to meet with the

+International Student Advisor, Mrs. Yolanda McNeil at 1-251-405-7002, located on the Main Campus.
 Entering students shall provide documentation demonstrating adequate health and life insurance which must be maintained during all period of enrollment.